 The long weekend around 15 August marks the annual Régate Internationale de Baignoires or International Bathtub Regatta, a wacky event taking place over six days.
 The regatta is made up of a fleet of floating bathtubs with unusual and original decorations.
 These remarkable vessels sailing down 1km of the Meuse make an interesting contest for the 25,000 souls who turn up to watch.
 A prize fund of over EUR 10,000 keeps it interesting.

 August: Brussels Summer Festival

 First held in 2002, the Brussels Summer Festival is a music festival held in the city during August.
-Well over 250 concerts are held during the carnival with music covering an array of sectors.
+More than 250 concerts are held during the carnival with music covering an array of sectors.
 Theatre performances and street entertainers provide more attractions during the festival.
-The dates for 2015 are 14 to 23 August.
-See www.bsf.be.
+The dates for 2016 are 5 to 14 August.

 August: Ath Parade of the Giants